AlexanderMitov/Demo_Project_Of_MongoFilesystem/README.md

 To run the project you must install Composer: https://getcomposer.org/doc/00-intro.md

-Then run the 'composer install' command
+Then run the `composer install` command

 And finally open with PHP the index.php file